 This custom film recipe on the steroid of Urban Chic is specially created for outdoor fashion portraits and the White Balance shift colour tone is adjusted more to the red side and it’s different from the previous recipes or the Retro Allure.
 This will create a more feminine look to your photos and then the use of Auto White Balance combined to create a classic warm sunset feel.
 Shooting with the X-T4 is great because I can experiment and play around with the Classic Negative film simulation.

 If you want to be less hassle in photo editing and shoot SOOC JPEG, make sure your exposure is accurate as Classic Negative might get a little dark on the shadow.
-Usually, fashion portraits need deep colour to have the model ‘pop‘ in the images, I’ve adjusted the film recipe settings to Color to +2, Sharpening +1.
+Usually, fashion portraits need deep colour to have the model ‘pop‘ in the images, I’ve adjusted the film recipe settings to Color to +2, and Sharpening to +1.
 As long as there is enough lighting in your shooting area, it is sufficient to achieve a similar colour effect.

 Classy Glow Film Recipe Custom Settings